SaijaGit/horsefeedplanner/README.md

 This project implements a web application for planning horse feeding.
 The application uses an SQL database to store and process data.

+## Background of the project
+Hay is the the most important part of a horse's diet as it provides essential fiber and nutrients, keeps the horse's digestive system healthy.
+In the wild, equine animals graze on grass almost continuously while also movin long distances and consuming a lot of energy.

+Therefore the horse feeding should be based on the quality and quantity of hay.
+However, the nutritional value of hay varies greatly, e.g. due to the weather, fertilizers and harvest time, and affects what other feeding is necessary.
+A common issue with domesticated horses is that if they ate so much hay that they would get all the nutrients they need, they would often gain too much weight.
+That's why hay feeding usually has to be supplemented with other feeds and supplements.

+The horse's individual characteristics, such as size, type and activity, affect the feeding it needs.
+Many horses also have health reasons, which is why, for example, the total amount of sugar in their feed is tried to be as low as possible, or the amount of fiber high.

+## Limitations of the project
+I had to draw a line on how precise I would make the Horse Feed Planner.
+For practical reasons, I had to leave out, for example, the special needs of young horses and pregnant mares, because the focus of the project seemed to shift too much to the side of Animal Science.
+Collecting nutritional recommendations was challenging, because foreign information is not completely valid in Finland due to, among other things, the shorter grazing season, less sunlight and different types of feeds and hay.

+For those nutrients for which I could not find reliable minimum and maximum limits, I calculated the tolerances simply +- 10% of the recommendation.
+I also had to interpolate the recommendations of some nutrients for horses of different sizes.

+I therefore tried to design the application in such a way that it can easily be expanded later.

 ## Application features
 The horse feed planner is an application that helps to optimize a diet of a horse.